DrDejaVuNG/super/README.md

   }
 )
 ```
+**Important:** You need to make use of an [Rx] object value in the builder method, otherwise it will result in an error.

 **Note:** If you'd prefer to specify the `Rx` object outside the builder method, i.e you opted to make your `Rx` objects non-private then make use of the `SuperConsumer` widget.